dspicher/STDP_Multicompartment/README.md

 * a .pdf file that contains the resulting figure and is always created in the IPython notebook (see above)

 The experiments we recreate in our model are the following:
-* stdp_figure_bi_poo: Basic STDP curve as reported by Bi & Poo 1998
+* stdp_figure_bi_poo: Basic STDP curve as reported by [Bi & Poo 1998](http://www.ncbi.nlm.nih.gov/pubmed/9852584)
-* stdp_figure_sjostrom: Frequency dependence of STDP reported by Sjostrom, Turrigian and Nelson 2001
+* stdp_figure_sjostrom: Frequency dependence of STDP reported by Sjostrom, Turrigian and Nelson 2001[http://www.ncbi.nlm.nih.gov/pubmed/11754844](http://www.ncbi.nlm.nih.gov/pubmed/11754844)
-* stdp_figure_artola: Postsynaptic depolarization dependence reported by Ngezahayo, Schachner and Artola 2000
+* stdp_figure_artola: Postsynaptic depolarization dependence reported by [Ngezahayo, Schachner and Artola 2000](http://www.ncbi.nlm.nih.gov/pubmed/10729325)
-* stdp_figure_sjostrom_switch: Effects of detrimental action potential backpropagation reported by Sjostrom and Hausser 2006
+* stdp_figure_sjostrom_switch: Effects of detrimental action potential backpropagation reported by [Sjostrom and Hausser 2006](http://www.ncbi.nlm.nih.gov/pubmed/16846857)

+These preliminary data were presented as a [poster](http://dspicher.github.io/pages/dendrites15.html) at the Dendrites conference 2015 in Ventura, California.

 This code is released under the [Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license] (https://creativecommons.org/licenses/by-nc-nd/4.0/)